PizzAndy/StealthMiner_V2/README.md

 Please include:

--Your ZIP code
+-Your ZIP code.

--Desired quantity
+-Desired quantity.

--Preferred color(s)
+-Preferred color(s).

--Configuration Preferences
+-Configuration Preferences.
 _____________________________________________________________________________

 The current version has been remodeled entirely using the original files as a source.
 The middle section is ~95% geometrically identical internally to the source material.
 That said, I can only vouch for compatibility with the hashboards I have on hand.
 Contact me if you would like to send a hashboard, controlboard, or powersupply for fitting.